 1.1.3.5 Intrastate Backbone Transmission Rights for Core Market and Wholesale Customers’ Core Load:

 1.1.3.5.1    SoCalGas retail core:    The initial reservation effective October 1, 2001 of firm backbone transmission rights for use by SoCalGas’ Gas Acquisition Department to serve core customers procuring gas from SoCalGas is established by this Settlement Agreement as a total of 1000 MMcfd, consisting of 300 MMcfd at North Needles, 290 MMcfd at Topock, 340 MMcfd at Blythe, and 70 MMcfd on North Coastal.
 This reservation is based on an assumption that SoCalGas will be providing procurement service for 90% or more of core throughput.
 This reservation must be accepted in full for the year beginning October 1, 2001.
 Each subsequent year, SoCalGas’ Gas Acquisition Department has the option to reduce its reservation based on the amount by which its market share of core procurement service has declined below 90% of total core throughput.
 For example, if the percentage of core procurement service it is then providing has declined to 80% prior to October 1, 2002, SoCalGas’ Gas Acquisition Department may reduce its reservation by any amount up to 11.1% (i.e., 10/90) effective October 1, 2002.
 The way in which SoCalGas’ Gas Acquisition Department implements such a reduction as between receipt points will be addressed in an implementation filing for this Settlement Agreement and be subject to Commission approval.
 SoCalGas agrees that its Gas Acquisition Department will meet and confer with the Office of Ratepayer Advocates prior to exercising any option to reduce its reservation on October 1, 2002 and each year thereafter during the term of this Settlement Agreement.
 SoCalGas’ Gas Acquisition Department may not obtain capacity in the open seasons for backbone transmission rights in any year of this Settlement Agreement, but may obtain additional backbone transmission rights in the secondary market or individually-negotiated backbone capacity contracts after the open season.
 SoCalGas’ Gas Acquisition Department may also sell any backbone transmission rights it holds in the secondary market in any amount, at any receipt points, and for any remaining portion of the term of the Settlement Agreement.
-SoCalGas’ Gas Acquisition Department shall have the option to take its reserved backbone transmission capacity either at the 100% reservation charge rate design at $.07191 cents per dth (subject to annual escalation as described in this Settlement Agreement) or at a rate design that has 50% of the total rate in a reservation charge and 50% volumetric charge based on a total rate of $.07591 cents per dthe (subject to annual escalation).
+SoCalGas’ Gas Acquisition Department shall have the option to take its reserved backbone transmission capacity either at the 100% reservation charge rate design at $.07191 cents per dth (subject to annual escalation as described in this Settlement Agreement) or at a rate design that has 50% of the total rate in a reservation charge and 50% volumetric charge based on a total rate of $.07591 cents per the (subject to annual escalation).
 SoCalGas Gas Acquisition may elect any combination of the two rate designs for stated capacity at any receipt point (e.g., it could have half of its capacity at Topock at 100% reservation charge, the other half at Topock at 50/50, all of its Blythe capacity at 50/50 and all of its North Needles capacity at 100% reservation charge).

 1.1.3.5.2    CTAs on the SoCalGas system:    Each CTA will have the option prior to the commencement of the open season on October 1, 2001, and each year thereafter for the term of this Settlement Agreement, to reserve firm backbone transmission rights for a term of one year at each of North Needles, Topock and Blythe equal to the then-existing interstate capacity rights reserved for SoCalGas’ Gas Acquisition Department as specified in Section 5.3 below, times the share of the total core market served by that CTA.